cyclic-software/www/content/posts/common-mistakes-for-first-time-deploy.md

 category: Engineering
 hidden: false
 featured: false
-public:
+public: 'Fri Dec 30 2022 10:33:20 GMT+0000 (Coordinated Universal Time)'
 image: /content/speedbump.bumps.jpg
 thumbnail: /content/speedbump.bumps.jpg
 ---

 ### Here’s the scenario:

 You’ve heard amazing things about Cyclic.
 It’s so easy, fast, and simple to get your app hosted.
 You are ready to take the plunge.

 You gather your Github and your Node.js full stack app and head over to [Cyclic.sh](https://www.cyclic.sh/).
 You sign in with Github and you are ready to hit deploy.

 Yeah, go for it!
 We’re cheering you on. 🎉

 However, depending on how your app is configured, there are a few speed bumps you might hit before your build is running smoothly.
-So, keep reading to be prepared.
+Keep reading to be prepared and get over those speedbumps for a smooth deploy!

 ### Speed bump #1: No more nodemon

+It's generally considered best practice to used the npm module [nodemon](https://www.npmjs.com/package/nodemon) during development because it watches for file changes as your are working.
+However nodemon isn't needed in production.

-If you are using the npm module [nodemon](https://www.npmjs.com/package/nodemon) to run your app locally, you’ll need to update the script that tells Cyclic how to run the application.
+If you are using nodemon to run your app locally, you’ll need to update the start script that tells Cyclic how to run the application before you deploy your app.

 Luckily for you, Cyclic will scan your repository before the build starts and provide you with a message to this effect.
 Look at that!
 Cyclic tells you exactly what to do.